Role-based access control (RBAC) with Microsoft Intune

 - Assignments: A list of role assignments defining which users have access to which users/devices.
 A role can have multiple assignments, and a user can be in multiple assignments.

 You can assign built-in roles to groups without further configuration.
 You can't delete or edit the name, description, type, or permissions of a built-in role.
-For a full list of the permissions for each built-in role, see the Intune RBAC Table.

 - Help Desk Operator: Performs remote tasks on users and devices, and can assign applications or policies to users or devices.